iweld/one_column_sql/questions_and_answers.md

 CREATE TEMP TABLE sorted_words AS (
 	SELECT
 		ROW_NUMBER() OVER () AS rn,
-		word,
+		words,
-		sort_word(word) AS sorted
+		sort_word(words) AS sorted
 	FROM
-		words
+		dictionary_challenge.word_list
 );

 -- Test the new temp table
 SELECT * FROM sorted_words;

+-- Using a CTE, check for Anagrams
 WITH get_anagram AS (
 	SELECT
-		s1.word AS word,
+		s1.words AS word,
 		CASE
-			-- Only check words of the same length
+			-- Only check words of the same length.
 			WHEN length(s1.sorted) = length(s2.sorted) THEN
 				CASE
-					-- If sorted words are the same, they contain the same letters and are anagrams WHEN s1.sorted = s2.sorted THEN s2.word
+					-- If sorted words are the same, they contain the same letters and are anagrams WHEN s1.sorted = s2.sorted THEN s2.words
 					ELSE NULL
 				END
 		END AS anagram